Jumpk1803/pisa-education-econometrics/README.md

-# pisa-education-econometrics
-Statistical analysis of how economic and social factors affect student performance using PISA data (R, regression, t-tests).

 # Econometric Analysis: PISA Scores and Economic Factors

 This project analyzes how GDP per capita, unemployment rate, income inequality, and gender affect student performance measured by PISA scores.